edgeadjei/react-table/stories/welcome/readme/styling.md

-All table styles are scoped using the `.react-table-component` prefix making it extremely easy to override the default styles.
+All table styles are scoped using the `.@edgesyntax/react-table` prefix making it extremely easy to override the default styles.

 You can alternatively override the basic styles using the theme prop.